 First, let’s recall what the original kitchen looked like:

-Dated oak cabinets, the world’s ugliest stained bone tile countertops, a shallow chipped porcelain sink, and lighting that was totally not my style.
+Dated oak cabinets, the world’s ugliest stained bone tile countertops, a shallow chipped porcelain sink (not even Barkeeper’s Friend could save it), and lighting that was totally not my style.
 It all had to go!

 We decided on teal and white painted cabinets with new chrome hardware, stained walnut butcher block countertops, a deep stainless steel sink and tall chrome faucet, and gorgeous new lighting.
 I wanted it to be light and bright and colorful, but still warm and inviting.
 How do you think we did?